 And this is how Cheynel engineered international politics with worldwide consequences.

-What amazed me the most was that Bernard never ever doubted himself.
-He’d call billionaires and heads of states his friends and would talk to them with so much natural that they enjoyed his presence.
+What’s extraordinary about Bernard is that he never doubted himself.
+He’d call billionaires and heads of states his friends and would talk to them with as much natural as to the receptionist of a 5-star hotel.

-Later in his life, he befriended and negotiated deals for Pakistan’s Benazir Buttho, India’s Indira Gandhi, and even Libya’s Muammar Gaddafi (all of them were assassinated…).
+Later in his life, he befriended and negotiated deals for Pakistan’s Benazir Buttho, India’s Indira Gandhi, and even Libya’s Muammar Gaddafi (ironically, all of them were assassinated…).

 Lesson 4: Man Is Inherently Corrupt

-Why can’t gun companies call governments and negotiate directly with them?
+Why couldn’t gun companies call governments and negotiate directly with them?

 Before the year 2000, bribes to foreign dignitaries in the arms industry in France weren’t only tolerated, they were legal.

-The only problem was that someone had to be the one to distribute them.
+The only problem was that someone had to be there to distribute them.